grblHAL/core/README.md

 ---

 grblHAL is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling and is based on the [Arduino version of grbl](https://github.com/gnea/grbl).
 It is mainly aimed at ARM processors \(or other 32-bit MCUs\) with ample amounts of RAM and flash \(compared to AVR 328p\) and requires a [hardware driver](https://github.com/grblHAL/drivers) to be functional.
-Currently drivers are available for 13 different processors/processor families all of which share the same core.
+Currently drivers are available for more than 15 different processors/processor families all of which share the same core codebase.

 grblHAL has an open architecture allowing [plugins](https://github.com/grblHAL/plugins) to extend functionality.
 User made plugins can be added to grblHAL without changing a single file in the source<sup>1</sup>, and allows for a wide range extensions to be added.